Mildly dissipative diffeomorphisms of the disk with zero entropy: Chain-recurrent dynamics

 \begin{claim} For $\nu$-almost every point $z\in\mathcal{K}$, the preimage $p^{-1}(z)$ is a singleton. \end{claim} \begin{proof} Let us consider a set $X\subset \cC$ with positive $\mu$-measure which is a hyperbolic block, such that $W^s_\mathbb{D}(x)$ varies continuously with $x\in X$.
 One can also find a disc $D\subset \mathbb{D}$ which contains $\cC$ such that $f(D)\subset \interior(D)$ and whose boundary is transverse to the manifolds $W^s_\mathbb{D}(x)$, for $x\in X$.
 Let $B\subset X$ be a subset with positive measure of points having arbitrarily large backward iterates $f^{-n}(x)\in X$ that are accumulated by points of $X$ on both components of $\mathbb{D}\setminus W^s_\mathbb{D}(f^{-n}(x))$.

 Let us choose $\varepsilon>0$.
 For each $x\in B$, there exist backward iterates $f^{-n}(x)\in X$ such that $f^n(W^s_\mathbb{D}(f^{-n}(x)))$ has diameter smaller than $\varepsilon/2$.
-As in the proof of theorem~\ref{t.measure local}, one can thus find a rectangle $R$ with diameter smaller than $\varepsilon$, which contains $x$ and whose boundary is contained in $\partial f^n(D) \cup W^s_\mathbb{D}(x')\cup W^s_\mathbb{D}(x'')$ for two forward iterates $x',x''$ of $x$.
+As in the proof of Theorem~\ref{t.measure local}, one can thus find a rectangle $R$ with diameter smaller than $\varepsilon$, which contains $x$ and whose boundary is contained in $\partial f^n(D) \cup W^s_\mathbb{D}(x')\cup W^s_\mathbb{D}(x'')$ for two forward iterates $x',x''$ of $x$.
 For $i$ large enough, the disc $f^{m_i+k_i}(D_i)$ which contains $x$ is contained in $f^n(D)$, and does not meet the iterates $x',x''$, nor their stable manifolds.
 Consequently, $f^{m_i+k_i}(D_i)$ has diameter smaller than $\varepsilon$.
 Since $\varepsilon>0$ has been chosen arbitrarily, the connected component of $\cC$ containing $x\in B$ is reduced to $x$.

-Since $x$ is arbitrary in $B$ which has positive measure and since $\mu$ is ergodic, one deduces that for $\mu$-almost every $x$, the connected component of $x$ in $\cC$ (which coincides with $p^{-1}(p(x))$) is a singleton.
+Since $x$ is arbitrary in $B$ which has positive measure and since $\mu$ is ergodic, one deduces that for $\mu$-almost every $x$, the connected component of $x$ in $\cC$ (which coincides with $p^{-1}(p(x))$) { is reduced to a unique point}.
 Since $p_*(\mu)=\nu$, the claim follows. \end{proof}

-The claim and the characterization of the connected components of $\cC$ prove that for $\mu$-almost every point $x$, the connected component of $x$ in $\cC$ is a singleton.
+The claim and the characterization of the connected components of $\cC$ prove that for $\mu$-almost every point $x$, the connected component of $x$ in $\cC$ { is reduced to a unique point}.

 Since the discs $D_i$ are trapped by $f^{k_i}$, any chain-recurrence class which meets $\cC$ is contained in $\cC$.
 For any $\varepsilon$, let us consider $i$ and an iterate $f^{m_i+k_i}(D_i)$ with diameter smaller than $\varepsilon$.
 Any forward and backward orbit in $\cC$ intersects $f^{m_i+k_i}(D_i)$, showing that $\cC$ is chain-transitive.
 This implies that $\cC$ is a chain-recurrence class. \end{proof}